COOPER-HILLSIDE LLC owns or operates 10 buildings in New York City, totaling 60 units.

-1 active housing-court litigations are on file across their buildings.
+1 active housing-court cases are on file across COOPER-HILLSIDE LLC's buildings.

-The worst-rated buildings are 65 COOPER STREET, 59 COOPER STREET, and 69 COOPER STREET.
+The lowest-rated buildings in COOPER-HILLSIDE LLC's portfolio are 65 COOPER STREET, 59 COOPER STREET, and 69 COOPER STREET.

 Reviews submitted by tenants across every building in this portfolio.
 We aggregate the numbers, but surface the voices — good and bad — as pulled quotes.